Table of Contents

 As a nurse, you will work alongside different teams of people in your day-to-day role.
 To do your job efficiently, having good communication skills is extremely crucial.

-No matter if you’re working an emergency trauma or assisting the birth of a newborn, you should be able to convey and receive information adequately whilst remaining compassionate and empathetic towards your patients.
+Whether you are tending to an emergency trauma or assisting the birth of a newborn, you should be able to convey and receive information adequately.
+At the same time, having compassionate and empathetic towards your patients.

 Ability to Think Critically